-Turns the headlamps on at reduced intensity output.
+Turns the lowbeam headlamps on with a reduced output.

 To activate:

-- the ignition must be in the ON position and - the headlamp control must be in the OFF or Parking lamps position.
+- the ignition must be in the 3 (RUN) position. - the headlamp control must be in the OFF, parking lamps or autolamp position. - with automatic transmission, the transmission is not in P (Park), - with manual transmission, the parking brake must be released.